Using the Time Tool

 What you will learn

-Upon completion of this tutorial, you will understand:
+Upon completion of this tutorial, you will be able to:

 Watch the following video.
 Then follow the steps below, which incorporate the systems and missions you work on (sample inputs provided).